eeellliii1/TextBattleTwoElectricBoogaloo/README.md

 Text-based adventure game with character customization, save points, randomly generated situations and integrated graphics (?).
 The game will be written in java on eclipse and will be exclusively single player.

 # Storyline (WIP)
-- On planet earth there was a single zucc...
+- In a world where computer science was a dead art...
+One Zucc will rise above the rest.
+Starring Zukowski as THE ZUCC coming to theaters near you.
 # Game Interface (WIP)
 Contents of the Interface:
-- Health
+- Health/Mana
 - EXP
 - Character Stats (Please list ideas here :)
 - Inventory